tala360/Mental_Health_in_Tech_Analysis/README.md

 ## Project
 This analysis explores the factors contributing to mental health challenges in tech, and the steps employers and individuals can take to promote mental well-being.
 By addressing this issue, we can create a more supportive and inclusive work environment for all.

+## Analysis and Visualizations
+The analysis and visualizations can be found on my [Tableau Public profile.](https://public.tableau.com/app/profile/tala.haddadin/viz/MentalHealthinTechAnalysis/MentalHealthinTech)

 ## Files
 **EDA final.ipynb:** exploratory data analysis of the data i.e. understanding, cleaning, and prepping the data for analysis<br/>
 **survey.csv:** raw unprepped data.<br/>